johannesstroebele91/React-Library/documentation/basics/prerequisites/how-react-works-jsx-and-tsx.md

   - but needed to be previously
   - now magic happens behind the scenes

     4.1) Without magic

-- React needs to be imported
+- React needs to be imported always
-- AND after the definition of the first element
+- After the definition of the wrapper root element
+  - ,which is the first element,
-- an infinite number of elements can be defined like this:
+  - an infinite number of elements can be defined
+- This also explains why only one thing needs to be returned
+  a) an array could be returned but not multiple elements side by side like it would be here
+  b) a wrapper is used here (has child elements)

 ```javascript
 import React from "react";